cycling in pindus mountains

 Although theoretically illegal in Greece, wild camping in the Pindus Mountains is easy and widely accepted.

 You shouldn’t have issues finding a quiet spot to pitch your tent.
-Stay away from pastures to not annoy the shepherd dogs, and check for any traces of bears before you set up your camp.
+Stay away from pastures not to annoy the shepherd dogs, and check for any traces of bears before you set up your camp.

 Setting a camp near trails in the forest or by lakes and rivers is risky, especially if you notice any trails of bears.